trevinbrooks/pearlarr/README.md

 SeaDex-Sonarr is designed as a tool to ensure that you have Anime releases on Sonarr that match with the best releases tagged on SeaDex.
-It works by scanning through series tagged as type "Anime" on Sonarr, matching these up via the TVDB ID to AniList mappings via the Kometa Anime Mappings (https://github.com/Kometa-Team/Anime-IDs), and then linking these through to SeaDex.
+It works by scanning through series tagged as type "Anime" on Sonarr, matching these up via the TVDB ID to AniList mappings via the Kometa Anime Mappings (https://github.com/Kometa-Team/Anime-IDs) and AniDB mappings (https://github.com/Anime-Lists/anime-lists), and then linking these through to SeaDex.
 It then returns a list of links to download, which can also optionally be pushed through  via a Discord bot.
 This should make it significantly more hands-free to keep the best Anime releases out there.

 ## Installation